 This rule is written in a special format to make it easier to understand the regulatory requirements.
 Like other Ohio EPA rules, this establishes enforceable legal requirements.
-For this rule, "I" and "you" refer to the owner/operator.
+For this rule, "I" and "you" refer to the owner or operator.

 (A) What is a staging pile?
-A staging pile is an accumulation of solid, non-flowing remediation waste (as defined in rule 3745-50-10 of the Administrative Code) that is not a containment building and is used only during remedial operations for temporary storage at a facility.
-A staging pile must be located within the contiguous property under the control of the owner/operator where the wastes to be managed in the staging pile originated.
-Staging piles must be designated by the director according to the requirements of this rule.
+A staging pile is an accumulation of solid, non-flowing "remediation waste" (as defined in rule 3745-50-10 of the Administrative Code) that is not a containment building and is used only during remedial operations for temporary storage at a facility.
+A staging pile shall be located within the contiguous property under the control of the owner or operator where the wastes to be managed in the staging pile originated.
+Staging piles shall be designated by the director according to this rule.

 (1) For the purposes of this rule, storage includes mixing, sizing, blending, or other similar physical operations as long as they are intended to prepare the wastes for subsequent management or treatment.